Canon T7i vs Panasonic GF7

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T7i and the Panasonic GF7?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS Rebel T7i:

 - More detail: Offers more megapixels (24 vs 15.8MP) with a 26% higher linear resolution.